raspberrypilearning/flatgame/en/step_3.md

 --- /task ---

 --- task ---
-3. They can upload all the images for all creators on to the starter project.
+3. They can upload all the images for all creators to the starter project.
 --- /task ---

 --- task ---